 From 101 Creative Writing Exercises: Body Language

-101 Creative Writing Exercises is a collection of creative writing exercises that takes writers on a journey through different forms and genres while providing writing techniques, practical experience, and inspiration.
+101 Creative Writing Exercises is a collection of creative writing exercises that takes writers on a journey through different forms and genres while providing writing techniques, practice, and inspiration.

 Today, I’d like to share one of my favorite exercises from the book.
-This is from “Chapter Four: Speak Up,” which focuses on dialogue and scripts.
+This is from “Chapter 4: Speak Up,” which focuses on dialogue and scripts.
 The exercise is called “Body Language.”
 Enjoy!

 Sometimes what people say without actually speaking tells us a whole lot more than what comes out of their mouths.
 Using body language to communicate is natural.
 We all understand it intuitively—some better than others.